-Through the OU Students Shop, the Students' Association invites customers to make a voluntary donation to support the activities of OUSET.
-In 2020/21, donations from this source totalled £7,337.
+Through the OU Students Shop, the Students' Association has continued to invite customers to make a voluntary donation to support the activities of OUSET.
+In 2021/22, donations from this source totalled £5,190.

-In addition, OUSET also received donations totalling £8,820 from 3 Societies on closure - Ballet and Opera, Development and Environment and Dr Turing.
+In addition, OUSET also received donations totalling £392 from 1 Society (Commercial Awareness Society) on closure.

-Risk Management
+Risk management

-The Trustees have a duty to identify and review the risks to which the Charity is exposed and to ensure that appropriate controls and systems are in place.
-OUSET does not directly employ any staff members but day to day duties are handled by the OUSA Operations Team and overseen by the Head of Operations on behalf of the OUSA Senior Management Team.
+The Trustees have a duty to identify and review the risks to which the Trust is exposed and to ensure that appropriate controls and systems are in place.
+OUSET does not directly employ any staff members but day-to-day duties are handled by the Student Association's Operations Team and overseen by the Head of Operations on behalf of the Student Association's Senior Management Team.